solariumphp/solarium-cloud/README.md

-# solarium-cloud
+# solarium-cloud (deprecated)
 Solarium extension to connect to SolrCloud via Apache Zookeeper.

-This is an alpha version of solarium-cloud.
+This extension is deprecated.
+Solarium itself now supports Solr Cloud and its APIs directly.

 ## Requirement
 The extension requires the PHP Zookeeper extension, which can be found here: